mclintprojects/wvcat/README.md

 _**Splat parameter example: ("Search for \*query")**_<br>
 This will match speech commands like "Search for blue dogs on a lawn" or "Search for white shoes".

 WVCAT enables custom commands via community contributed plugins you can find <a href="https://github.com/mclintprojects/wvcat-plugins">here</a>.
-End-users are encourage to suggest possible custom commands and the WVCAT plugin community (myself included) will implement them as and when we are able to.
+End-users are encouraged to suggest possible custom commands and the WVCAT plugin community (myself included) will implement them as and when we are able to.

 ## Installing WVCAT